adtzlr/felupe/docs/howto/mixed.rst

     neohooke = fem.constitution.NeoHooke(mu=1.0, bulk=5000.0)
     umat = fem.constitution.ThreeFieldVariation(neohooke)

 Next, let's create a meshed cube for a Hood-Taylor element formulation.
 The family of Hood-Taylor elements have a pressure field which is one order lower than the displacement field.
-A Hood-Taylor Q2/P1 hexahedron element formulation is created, where a tri-quadratic continuous (Lagrange) 27-point per cell displacement formulation is used in combination with discontinuous (quadratic tetra) 10-point per cell formulations for the pressure and volume ratio fields.
+A Hood-Taylor Q2/P1 hexahedron element formulation is created, where a tri-quadratic continuous (Lagrange) 27-point per cell displacement formulation is used in combination with discontinuous (tetra) 4-point per cell formulations for the pressure and volume ratio fields.
 The mesh of the cube is converted to a tri-quadratic mesh for the displacement field.
-The quadratic tetra regions for the pressure and the volume ratio are created on a dual (disconnected) mesh for the generation of the discontinuous fields.
+The tetra regions for the pressure and the volume ratio are created on a dual (disconnected) mesh for the generation of the discontinuous fields.

 ..  code-block:: python